January 03, 2018 / How To

 Step 1.
 Cutting the Tubes

-To create the hinge shown above, I used a tubing cutter jig with a saw to cut two 6mm lengths and one 8mm length of sterling silver metal tubing.
+To create the hinge shown above, I used a tubing cutter jig with a saw to cut two 6mm lengths and one 8mm length of metal tubing.

 Tip: Tube cutting with a saw is very important.
 If you use cutters, the tubing will collapse at the cut.
 In the studio here at Halstead, we use tube cutting jigs.
 I highly recommend purchasing one of these if you are going to cut a lot of tubing.